-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 212, the National Coverage Determination governing Medicare coverage of noninvasive tests of carotid function, effective March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 212, its coverage policy for noninvasive tests of carotid function, effective March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table